hanSolo38/movie_api/README.md

 * "nodemon": "^3.1.7"

 ### Description
-* Work in progress.
-Currently, returns movie information along with the genre details and director biographies.
-Also, users can create a profile where they can add/delete their favorite movies.
+* This is a movie API that allows users to register and add/remove their favorite movies from the movieDB.
+User can also get a list of all movies, specific movie, genre information and director information.